Skip to Content

 A second, cheaper way to get to the Peak is by public transportation.
 You can take the #15 bus up to the Peak from the Exchange Square Central Bus Terminus.

-This journey however can get a bit twisty and turny as you make your way up the mountain.
-It is also one of the longer options as it can take up to an hour to get to the top.
+This journey however, can get a bit twisty and turny as you make your way up the mountainside.
+There will be several stops along the way too, but for the cost, it can be well worth it.

-The easiest way to head up to the Peak is simply by taking a taxi up to the top.
+The easiest way to head up to The Peak is simply by taking a taxi or ride sharing option up to the top.

 D) Hike It

 The last option to get to Victoria Peak would be to walk up to the top.
-The route will take a while to complete and can get tough since it is an uphill climb.
+There will be several options to choose from and the hike can get tough since it is an uphill climb.

 A popular way to do this route is with a combination of escalators and hiking.

+Feel free to Combo!
 You should also feel free to combo any of these options together.
-For example if you want to avoid the crowds at the lower tram, you can taxi up and then tram down.
+For example, if you want to avoid the crowds at the lower tram, you can taxi up and then tram down.

 5) Experience Victoria Peak